marennodenes/Flashcard-App/README.md

 This repository contains a JavaFX application for creating and studying flashcards.
 Users can create profiles, organize flashcards into decks, and track their learning progress through an interactive study interface.

+## Quickstart

+To quickly test the application:

+1. `cd flashcards`
+2. `mvn clean install`
+3. `cd fxui`
+4. `mvn javafx:run`

+Alternatively, use the VS Code task "Run JavaFX App" which is configured in the workspace.

-## Building and running the project
+## Building the project

 This project uses Maven for building and running.

-To build and run this project:
+To build all modules and run tests:

-1. First change into the flashcards folder: `cd flashcards`
+1. Navigate to the flashcards folder: `cd flashcards`
-2. Run `mvn clean install` to build all modules and run tests
+2. Build all modules: `mvn clean install`

+## Running the application

+### Method 1: Maven
-3. Navigate to the UI module: `cd fxui`
+1. Navigate to the UI module: `cd flashcards/fxui`
-4. Run the application: `mvn javafx:run`
+2. Run the application: `mvn javafx:run`

+### Method 2: VS Code
-Alternatively, you can use the VS Code task "Run JavaFX App" which is configured in the workspace.
+Use the configured task "Run JavaFX App" from the VS Code command palette.

 ## Code structure